spuzzelsnest/dockermgnt-Synology/README.md

 # dockermgnt
-A stack I use on my Synology NAS, running piHole, unifi-Controller, Portainer.
+A stack I use on my Synology NAS, running piHole, unifi-Controller, Portainer, LibreNMS

 ## How It works